-Looking for a more conclusive answer?
-There are a few different options available for parents looking to find out the gender of their baby.
+Looking for a more conclusive answer and curious to know how does a blood test determine gender?
+There are a few different options available in 2023 for parents looking to find out the gender of their baby.
 In this blog, we will explore options like a blood test to determine gender, ultrasounds, and more.
-Learn how these different gender testing options work, and about their advantages and limitations below.
+Learn how these different gender blood tests options work, and about their advantages and limitations below.

 For many parents, a standard ultrasound is the test that comes to mind when determining the gender of their baby.
 An ultrasound works by emitting high-frequency sound waves that pass through the body and bounce back to create an image of the internal structures.